Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

 Analysis of the phase spaces in \myautoref[c]{fig:BoDNphmaps} reveals that both second-order mixing schemes can reproduce the decay dynamics.
 Examples of simulated decay dynamics are shown in \myautoref[b,c]{fig:singleNCdecaysonly} together with the experimental data.
 We highlight that for both second-order mixing models the actual phase spaces are much larger than shown in \myautoref[c]{fig:BoDNphmaps} as the energies of the two phonons can further be varied ensuring respectively $\hbar(\omega_2 - \omega_1)=\Delta_\text{BD}$ and $\hbar(\omega_1 + \omega_2)=\Delta_\text{BD}$.
 Here, we have assumed $\hbar\omega_1 = \SI{3}{\milli\electronvolt}$ for the difference process, matching the lowest optical phonon energy, and $\hbar\omega_1 = \hbar\omega_2 = \Delta_\text{BD}/2$ for the sum process.
-Other cases are explored in \myautoref{SIfig:CoT_extra} by varying the lowest phonon mode energy for which similar phase spaces are obtained for both second-order mixing schemes.
-In any case, we find a range of $\{\Delta_\text{BD},\,\gamma_0\}$ couples that verify the criteria extracted from experiments and yield $T_c^{\text{2ph}}\sim T_c^{\text{exp}}$ for both second-order mechanisms (\myautoref[c]{fig:BoDNphmaps}).
+Alternative possibilities explored in \myautoref{SIfig:CoT_extra} by varying the lowest phonon mode energy yield similar phase spaces for both second-order mixing schemes.
+In all cases, a range of $\{\Delta_\text{BD},\,\gamma_0\}$ couples that verify the criteria extracted from experiments and yield $T_c^{\text{2ph}}\sim T_c^{\text{exp}}$ is found (\myautoref[c]{fig:BoDNphmaps}).

 For comprehensiveness, we also considered the case of a bright state below the dark state.
-In this case, we note that only the difference process can reproduce the decay dynamics as it is insensitive to the actual level ordering.
+In this case, only the difference process can reproduce the decay dynamics as it is insensitive to the actual level ordering.
 This suggests that the actual level ordering is not relevant to reproduce the decay dynamics.
-In contrast, the fact that the population mixing arises from second-order phonon-assisted processes is crucial to reproduce the dynamics.
-Based on theoretical predictions including the Rashba effect~\cite{sercelQuasicubicModelMetal2019,sercelExcitonFineStructure2019} and recent results~\cite{tamaratUniversalScalingLaws2023}, this scenario of a bright ground state can be ruled out for the weakly quantum-confined NCs investigated here.
-Thus, at this stage, with a dark ground state, the observed dynamics are reproduced with second-order transitions regardless of the actual process, be it the sum process or the difference process.
+In contrast, the necessity of second-order phonon-assisted processes for population mixing is crucial to reproduce the dynamics.
+Based on theoretical predictions including the Rashba effect~\cite{sercelQuasicubicModelMetal2019,sercelExcitonFineStructure2019} and recent results~\cite{tamaratUniversalScalingLaws2023}, the scenario of a bright ground state is ruled out for the weakly quantum-confined NCs investigated here.
+Consequently, at this stage, with a dark ground state, the observed dynamics are reproduced using second-order transitions regardless of the specific process, be it the sum or the difference process.